Rosefield/RawEthernetSocket/README.md

 For checksums, we created a utility function that took a generic packet and returned its checksum.
 One problem we faced was getting a correct checksum for TCP packets before we found out about the required pseudo-header.

+At the ethernet layer we construct the frame header and pad the data to the minimum ethernet frame size.
+Additionally, the ethernet layer takes care of getting the gateway's IP address from the system, then crafting an arp request (and waiting for a response) to get the MAC address of the gateway so that packets can be sent to the rest of the internet.
+Overall, the ethernet layer was pretty simple without too many gotchas.

 WORK DELEGATION:

 Work was done both independently and utilizing peer programming.
 Gavin did HTTP and Schuyler handled Ethernet.
 TCP and IP were done collaboratively.